Off-the-Shelf Ice Dam Steamers vs. Custom-Equipped Ice Dam Steamers: What to Know If You Need Ice Dam Removal

 You might think, “Well, it’s just marketing,” or “Everyone thinks their stuff is the best.”
 We’d probably agree with that, if an ice dam removal company simply touted the effectiveness of its equipment, and maybe explained exactly why they feel it’s more effective.
 But that’s not the case here.
 Many ice dam removal companies are deceitful because they knowingly make false claims about competitors’ ice dam steamers, including ours.
 Those claims range from saying certain steamers aren’t steamers at all, to “They’re bad” or “They’re dangerous,” for reasons we have debunked.

 We hope the facts we’ve provided show you how some ice dam removal companies deceive customers.
 We assume deception alone is a deal-killer for you.
 Of course, it also makes you wonder whether a company is lying about things like its experience, insurance, and legal ability to work in your state.
-We assume a deceitful company is not one you’d like to hire, let onto your property and possibly into your home, and owe money.
-But if you needed yet another reason, you can choose not to hire them because their steamers aren’t so effective at removing ice dams, and now you know exactly why.
+We assume a deceitful company is not one you’d like to hire, let onto your property (possibly into your home), and at the end of the day owe money to.
+But…if you needed yet another reason, you can choose not to hire them because their steamers aren’t so effective at removing ice dams, and now you know exactly why.